Ostuni, Apulia, Italy

-The owner of this property near the Italian town of Ostuni wanted a modern building that wouldn’t feel out of place among the ancient olive trees that surround it.
-To this end, he recruited designer Andrew Trotter to blend the traditional architecture of local masserie with contemporary minimalism.
-The result is a bed and breakfast that blends old with new – elegant lines with natural elements and rural simplicity.
+The owner of this property near the Italian town of Ostuni wanted a modern building that wouldn't feel out of place among the ancient olive trees that surround it, so he recruited designer Andrew Trotter to blend the traditional architecture of local masserie with contemporary minimalism.
+The result is a bed and breakfast that blends old with new - stark, clean lines with softer natural elements and modern takes on classic, rural simplicity.
 Recycled local sandstone, tufo, has been used throughout, and each room has a vaulted ceiling, with thick, cooling walls.

 The property puts eco-design front and center, with recycled insulation that cuts back on the need for both air-conditioning and heating, windows that allow cross-ventilation, and solar panels that provide enough electricity and heat for the whole building.

 The land, and other local growers, provide much of the organic produce that guests are offered for breakfast and at the communal table.
 There is also a 200-year-old stone oven that's perfect for roasting locally-raised meats and fresh fish.

 Read an interview with designer Andrew Trotter in our magazine here.

 As an added extra, ask about booking a day trip on your hosts' Riva 51” Turbo Rosso, Margherita Moroseta II—a restored classic Italian motorboat from the 1990s.
 At 15 meters long, it can easily accommodate eight guests for swimming, sunbathing or just taking in the views, far away from the crowds.
 It leaves from Gallipoli in the morning, traveling along the west coast of Puglia for the afternoon.
 While on board, you'll dine on local produce, focaccia and chilled wine.
 If you'd like to linger on board for longer, book a two-day trip.
 The boat has two double cabins and two bathrooms.